//not the thank-you page How is Fault Determined in a Car Accident? - Detroit Injury Lawyer

 Modified Comparative Negligence in Michigan

-Depending on each vehicle's percentage of fault, not every driver is eligible to collect damages.
+Not every driver is eligible to collect damages; it depends on each vehicle's percentage of fault.
 Michigan follows the legal theory of modified comparative negligence with a 51% bar.
 That means if you are deemed 51% at fault or more, you cannot collect any compensation for your damages.
-If you are 50% at fault or less, you could collect a percentage of your damages.
-For example, if you are 30% at fault, then you could collect up to 70% of your damages.
-If you are 55% at fault, you will receive nothing.

 Because of comparative negligence, insurance adjusters will do whatever possible to assign a higher percentage of liability to the plaintiff or other defendants to avoid paying out.
-Your Detroit car accident attorney will protect your rights and fight to ensure you are not taken advantage of by the other parties.
+Our Detroit car accident attorney will protect your rights and fight to ensure you are not taken advantage of by the other parties.

 Importance of an Independent Investigation in a Three-Car Accident

 Determining negligence in an accident with three or more vehicles can be challenging.
-When you hire a Detroit car accident lawyer at Goodman Acker, P.C., we will conduct a thorough investigation to help build your case.
-That might require interviewing witnesses, conducting a scene investigation, gathering all documents and evidence, and even hiring experts.
+When you hire our Detroit car accident lawyer at Goodman Acker, P.C., we will conduct a thorough investigation to help build your case.
+That might require interviewing witnesses, conducting a scene investigation, gathering all documents and evidence, and hiring experts.

-Hiring an accident reconstructionist can provide some of the best insight into what really happened in a multi-car collision.
+Hiring an accident reconstructionist can provide some of the best insight into what happened in a multi-car collision.
 An accident reconstructionist has special training and qualifications to ensure an accurate recreation of the accident after examining all the facts.
+Many accident reconstructionists have a background in science or engineering.
+Some may be ex-law enforcement officers with special training.

 Depending on the circumstances, an accident reconstruction will:

-• Evaluate the physics of the accident scene.
+• Evaluate the physics of the accident scene

-• Calculate vehicle speeds and movements.
+• Calculate vehicle speeds and movements

-• Determine the sequence of collisions.
+• Determine the sequence of collisions

-• Determine the positions of each vehicle.
+• Determine the positions of each vehicle

 • Establish who was wearing their seatbelt.

-Contact a Michigan Auto Accident Attorney Today
+Contact Our Michigan Auto Accident Attorney Today!